 High Rising by Angela Thirkell, a highly entertaining comedy, such a fun book and a diverting one.

-Archie by Domenica More Gordon, a terrific picture book with real charm - something to leave on the
+Archie by Domenica More Gordon, a terrific picture book with real charm - something to leave on the coffee table where adults as well as children will pick it up and be delighted by it.

 Non-fiction to come next.